simoneb1x/microservices-inventory-and-purchase/README.md

 - React Frontend for Inventory MS
 - React Frontend for Payment MS

+What I have to do:

+- Dockerize everything (this would reach MVP1 goal)

 ## 3. Notes for myself

 At the moment the project only starts locally.
 Deployment on the Internet should be foreseen.